Approximate Border Location

 Final Considerations

 The Hrodna–Kuźnica Białostocka railway crossing was more than just a transit point; it was a link between two historically intertwined regions and a gateway to the beautiful city of Hrodna.
 The unique technical procedure of changing the train gauges made the journey itself a memorable experience.
 Its closure represents a significant rupture in the connections between Poland and Belarus, a silencing of the rails that once carried passengers and goods across this historic frontier.
-For now, this once-vital artery of travel and trade remains dormant, a symbol of the deep political divisions that have descended upon Eastern Europe.
+For now, this once-vital artery of travel and trade remains dormant for passengers, a symbol of the deep political divisions that have descended upon Eastern Europe.